mstocco/mariostoc.co/content/traininglog/20230212-challenge2023-19weeksout.md

 Big day on [Sunday](challenge2023-18weeksout?sun).
 No need to make yourself exhausted from this ride.

 Run 30 minutes EASY.
-&middot; Ideally this is off the bike but anytime of day will work.
+&middot; Ideally this is off the bike but anytime will work.

 Mobility 20 minutes

 ### NOTES
-Time: **0 Mins**
+Time: **117 Mins** Rouvy: **147W** Run: **5.9km**

-Not a good sleep last night.
+Not a good sleep last night; bit of a headache as well.

+Jumped back on Rouvy to pedal the BIG HILL at Greding through to the base of Solar Hill in Hilpoltstein.

+Took me about 7:30 to get up to the bench where they had an aid station in 2022.
+Not long after, the road pitches up again though gradually becoming flatter the further into the farmland you go.
+21 minutes to the highest point on the course.

+To make things even more realistic, I stopped at an aid station and looked after a biological need.

+If I was listening to my body, I would gone down for a nap this afternoon.
+Instead, I laced up my Lone Peaks for a trip out to [Panama Flats](javascript:flkty.select(2);) and kept my consistency streak for the week intact.